Did you know that having a court writ or judgment on your credit file is a red flag that may impact your ability to qualify for a home loan?

 A writ can be recorded on your credit file in some circumstances, in particular if you have not complied with the court’s order.

-How long does it stay on my credit file?
+How long does a court writ stay on my credit file?

 As soon as a statement of claim is issued against you or the company that you run, a court writ listing will be recorded on your credit history.

 The court writ is considered by the Privacy Act to be public knowledge.
-As such, a credit reporting agency (Veda Advantage) receives this data from the courts and will record it in the individual’s credit file.
+As such, a credit reporting agency (Equifax) receives this data from the courts and will record it in the individual’s credit file.

 A court writ will stay on your file for five years.
 It may be replaced by a judgment if the matter continues in the court.